robertorosero/pyhtonmig/Doc/library/ftplib.rst

 .. method:: FTP.voidcmd(cmd)

    Send a simple command string to the server and handle the response.
-Return nothing if a response code in the range 200--299 is received.
-Raise an exception otherwise.
+Return nothing if a response code corresponding to success (codes in the range 200--299) is received.
+Raise :exc:`error_reply` otherwise.

 .. method:: FTP.retrbinary(cmd, callback, blocksize=8192, rest=None)